Article

 Optimize and troubleshoot your persistence layer with Hibernate logs and metrics.

-Hibernate Spring Boot JPA
+Hibernate JPA Spring Boot

 Florian Beaufumé